Action-to-Action Flow Matching: Evaluation

 We further evaluate the generalization performance of the proposed \m{} policy under various visual uncertainties. \textit{Roboverse}~\citep{geng2025roboverse}, the adopted platform, categorizes the scene randomizations for the \textit{Close Box} task into four progressive levels of difficulty.
 Level 0 serves as the training dataset, involving initial box pose variations (see Appendix Fig. \ref{level0}).
 Level 1 introduces significant background textures randomization (see Appendix Fig. \ref{level1}), while Level 2 adds illumination perturbations.
 Finally, Level 3 incorporates camera viewpoint variations.
 Detailed randomization configurations are provided in the Appendix \ref{appen_dr}.

 Table \ref{tab-generalization} presents the success rates of evaluated methods across Levels 0 to 3.
 Notably, even when encountering Level 1-3 for the first time, \m{} (6 steps) maintains a robust success rate of 30-40\%, consistently outperforming all baseline methods.
 In the single-step inference regime, \m{} continues to exhibit superior generalization compared to other algorithms.
 We also verified its visual generalization performance in real-world tests, as shown in Fig. \ref{real_test}.
 We substitute the targeted cube with an unseen glowing variant, inducing severe visual distractors.
-The FM-UNet and DDPM-UNet baselines fail entirely in this case, whereas our algorithm sustains a robust 80\% success rate.
+The baselines fail entirely in this case, whereas our algorithm sustains a robust 80\% success rate.

 We argue that the fundamental reason for this robustness is our decoupled strategy, lightening the \textit{representation entanglement} problem \citep{li2026causal}.
-Unlike conventional methods that simply concatenate proprioceptive and visual features, we process them through distinct strategies, thereby enabling the model to leverage the complementary strengths of each modality more effectively.
+Unlike conventional methods that simply concatenate proprioceptive and visual features, we process them through distinct strategies, preventing low-dimensional proprioceptive signals from being overshadowed by high-dimensional ones, thereby enabling the model to leverage the complementary strengths of each modality more effectively.
 Specifically, grounding the generation process in historical actions can substantially improve robustness to visual perturbations, which enforces physical consistency over time.
+Moreover, we find that injecting noise into historical trajectories (0.02 standard deviation, STD) can further narrow the generalization gap, from $20\%$ to $52\%$ on Level 1.